jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 - Use a file for selection of a random word

 ## Ending the week
-- [ ] Schedule time with Matt to review your tasks
+- [ ] Schedule time with Matt to review your exercises
 - [ ] Complete any recommended changes
 - [ ] Get Matt's approval to move on to Week 2 materials
+- [ ] Update the TRecs wiki any time you see gaps in the